sheik-mostafizur/problem-solving-in-javascript/README.md

 Lecture 005.
 Write a function that takes a value as argument

-Lecture 006.Accessing object properties one
+Lecture 006.
+Accessing object properties one

+Lecture 007.
+Accessing object properties two